joomengine/jcb-documentation/060-The-custom-dashboard-option-in-JCB.md

 JCB now offers developers the ability to **add their own custom dashboard** to any Joomla component created with it.
 This enhancement allows for **greater UI flexibility** and a **unique administrative experience**—no longer limited to the default dashboard layout.

 In previous versions of JCB, all components used the same default dashboard.
-The layout and icons were auto-generated based on your component’s configuration.
+The layout and icons were auto-generated based on your component's configuration.
 Now, you can **replace or redesign** that dashboard entirely to match your brand or functionality needs.

 ---